manuelkiessling/soundvenirs-web/README.md

 functional and end-to-end level, nothing is simulated.

 In order to execute the Symfony2 PHP backend unit and functional tests, run `make backend-test`.
 In order to execute the AngularJS frontend unit tests, run `make webapp-test`.
+In order to execute the End-to-End test suite, run `make e2e-test`.

-In order to execute both test suites, run `make test`.
+In order to execute all three test suites, run `make test`.

 ## Setting up the production server environment